Vermonter (train)

-During fiscal year 2018, the Vermonter carried 97,909 passengers (not including riders between New Haven and Washington, D.C.), a 2.2% increase from FY17.
+During fiscal year 2023, the Vermonter carried 99,974 passengers (not including riders between New Haven and Washington, D.C.), a 14.5% increase from FY22.
 In FY16, the train earned $5,718,268 in revenue, a decrease of 1.8% from FY15.

 History

 Montrealer

 The Vermonter was preceded by an overnight train between Montreal and Washington that was known as the Montrealer, which was inaugurated in 1924 as a joint service of the Pennsylvania Railroad, the New Haven Railroad, the Boston & Maine Railroad, the Central Vermont Railway and the Canadian National Railway.
 Another train, the Ambassador, ran the same route during the daytime, but terminated in New York City.
 Both services used the Boston and Maine's Connecticut River Line south of Vernon, Vermont, rather than the route prior to 2014 over the New England Central.
 Amtrak took over the train in 1971, and continued operating it until 1995 (excepting a brief suspension from 1987 to 1989).

+Starting around 1940, the Central Vermont Railway operated a train between St. Albans and White River Junction called the Vermonter.
+It departed St. Albans in the evening, arriving around midnight or later in White River Junction.
+Sleeper cars were transferred to Boston or New York City-bound trains.
+It left White River Junction in the middle of the night, arriving in St. Albans in the early morning.
+The train was discontinued on November 5, 1965.
+This service lends its name to the modern incarnation of the Vermonter.